meshtastic/meshtastic/website/docs/software/plugins/external-notifications.md

 * This won't directly support an passive (normal) speaker as it does not generate any audio wave forms.
 * This currently only supports the esp32.
 Other targets may be possible, I just don't have to test with.
 * This plugin only monitors text messages.
 We won't trigger on any other packet types.

-## Need more help?

-Go to the [Meshtastic Forum](https://meshtastic.discourse.group) if you have any questions or to share how you have used this.